 IBM Cloud Docs

-CIS GraphQL API exposes datasets that powered by adaptive sampling.
+CIS GraphQL API exposes datasets that are powered by adaptive sampling.
 These nodes have Adaptive in the name and can be discovered through introspection.

 Why sampling is applied